 As Ralphs continues to be transparent and open about the negotiations process, we want to share again our objectives for your new contract:

-In recent weeks, UFCW SoCal locals have communicated false and misleading information about the company.
+Recently, the union has communicated false and misleading information about what it means to have an Unfair Labor Practice or ULP strike.
 This is an unfortunate attempt to undermine the negotiation process.
 Here are the facts:

 |Other unions have gotten more money for their members after a strike.